The P.A.R.T.Y. Program is being delivered VIRTUALLY for 2023/24.

 The P.A.R.T.Y.
 (Prevent Alcohol and Risk Related Trauma in Youth) Program is a dynamic, interactive injury prevention program for teenagers.

 P.A.R.T.Y. was developed in 1986 at Sunnybrook Health Sciences Centre in Toronto, Ontario through a request from a group of youth.

-As of June 2012, there are over 100 sites around the world, seventy-two if which are operating in Canada, with the remainder of the sites in the United States, Australia, Brazil, Japan and Germany.
+As of June 2012, there are over 100 sites around the world, 72 of which are operating in Canada, with the remainder of the sites in the United States, Australia, Brazil, Japan and Germany.

 About the Island Health P.A.R.T.Y.
 Program